Heirloom seeds

 November

-For the warmer months Warragal Greens are a good alternative to spinach and Magenta silverbeet is a compact festive variety.
+For the warmer months Warragal Greens are a good alternative to spinach.
+They can be enjoyed in soups, stews, and as a steamed vegetable.

 Mini Bell produces high yields of mini sweet capsicum in a range of colours from red, yellow, and orange.
 Ideal for small gardens.